Rayhawk11/caracal_steg/README.md

 This project is not being actively developed, monitored, or maintained.
 It may not work with current versions of Dart and Flutter.
 At the time, it was an attempt to create a user-friendly minimum viable product in a short amount of time.
 The code does not reflect my current professional standards for documentation and best practices, but it remains a project I'm proud of for turning academic research into a real-world minimally usable app.

 ## Acknowledgments
 Please note that this is an implementation project, not a research project; the techniques presented are not my own.
-The primary algorithm used in this impelmentation was created by [Xu, J., Sung, A. H., Shi, P., & Liu, Q. (2004)](https://doi.org/10.1109/ITCC.2004.1286737).
-See also the full report linked above for additional acknwoledgements.
+The primary algorithm used in this implementation was created by [Xu, J., Sung, A. H., Shi, P., & Liu, Q. (2004)](https://doi.org/10.1109/ITCC.2004.1286737).
+See also the full report linked above for additional acknowledgments.

 Special thanks to [Professor David Wu](https://engineering.virginia.edu/faculty/david-wu), my technical advisor, without whom this project would not have been a success.

-Also shoutout to [Ilia Gyrdymov](https://github.com/gyrdym) and the [ml_linalg](https://github.com/gyrdym/ml_linalg) project which was a core library in this implementation.
+Also, shoutout to [Ilia Gyrdymov](https://github.com/gyrdym) and the [ml_linalg](https://github.com/gyrdym/ml_linalg) project which was a core library in this implementation.
 Without the project's wonderful support in quickly resolving an [issue](https://github.com/gyrdym/ml_linalg/issues/100), this project would have been much harder!